KaiSD/coa4u/README.md

 - [x]  Show
 - [x]  ToggleVisibility

-There's no plans for 3DGrid actions.
+There are no plans for 3DGrid actions.
 You can use the 3D actions instead.

 ### Some additional actions
 Base actions